Advanced configuration topics¶

 DOMjudge can optionally present country flags, affiliation logos, team pictures and a page-wide banner on the public interface.

-You can place the images under the path public/images/ as follows:
+You can place the images under the path public/images/ (see the Config checker in the admin interfae for the full filesystem path of your installation) as follows:

 - Country flags are shown when the